Free SPSS Alternatives: An Overview (2026)

 What Is DataStatPro?
 (Free SPSS Alternative Explained)

-DataStatPro is a free, cloud-based statistical analysis platform designed as a direct replacement for IBM SPSS.
+DataStatPro is a free, cloud-based statistical analysis platform developed by DSRConsult LLC as an alternative to IBM SPSS.
 It was built for students, academic researchers, educators, and professionals who need full statistical analysis capability without the cost or installation requirements of IBM SPSS.

-Unlike IBM SPSS — which requires desktop installation, costs $99+/month, and has limited Mac support — DataStatPro runs entirely in your web browser, is free for educational use, and works identically on Mac, Windows, Linux, iOS, and Android.
+IBM SPSS requires desktop installation, costs $99+/month, and has limited Mac support.
+DataStatPro runs entirely in a web browser, is free for educational use, and works identically on Mac, Windows, Linux, iOS, and Android.

 DataStatPro is produced by DSRConsult LLC, based in Sheridan, Wyoming, USA.
-It is actively maintained and updated as of 2026.
+The platform is actively maintained and updated as of 2026.

 Why Choose DataStatPro as Your SPSS Alternative?

-DataStatPro offers a complete, free alternative to IBM SPSS with modern cloud-based functionality, an intuitive interface, and a comprehensive statistical test library covering everything IBM SPSS offers.
+DataStatPro provides a complete, free alternative to IBM SPSS with cloud-based functionality, a point-and-click interface, and a statistical test library covering the same procedures available in IBM SPSS Base.

 Cloud-Based — No Installation Required

-Access your statistical analysis from anywhere, on any device.
+Access statistical analysis from anywhere, on any device.
 No downloads, no software updates, no compatibility issues.

 • Runs in Chrome, Firefox, Safari, Edge